“Philanthropy, in the end, is about sharing.” – Harold Mitchell

 - Samantha Campbell – Chair

 - James Willis

-The values we aspire to are those of authenticity, integrity, persistence and courage, and we look for these in our Fellows, the partners we choose, and any projects we support.
+The values we aspire to are those of authenticity, integrity, persistence, courage and grace.
+We look for these in our Fellows, the partners we choose, and any projects we support.

 Education is the ability to see the hidden connections.
 (Vaclav Havel)